ethangraham2001/ba5-summaries/markdown/cs323-midterm.md

 In a basic process, it is created after hardware initialization.
 The init process then spawns a **shell** like bash, zsh, etc...

-The shell reads user commands, forks a child *(wtf Sanidyha)*, execs the command executable, waits for it to finish, and reads the next command.
+The shell reads user commands, forks a child *(uWu)*, execs the command executable, waits for it to finish, and reads the next command.

 The shell can do arbitrarily complex things, like redirect output to a `.txt` file.